Information & Support

 - Temporary alterations in attendance.

-Unfortunately some pregnant and parenting young women still report experiencing a “hard time” or discrimination at school.
+Unfortunately some pregnant and parenting young women and pregnant people still report experiencing a “hard time” or discrimination at school.
 Examples of discrimination that are unlawful are:

 - Refusing to enrol a young person because they have a baby or young child.

 - Advising or encouraging the parent/s of a pregnant or parenting student to withdraw their child from school on the basis of her pregnancy or her/his parental status.

 - Refusal to recognise and address the possible needs arising for young parents who must accommodate childcare arrangements into their school day routine.

 - Lack of flexibility in the timetable.

 There are a small number of state high schools that provide support programs or childcare centres for pregnant and parenting young people.
 They all operate differently and can be contacted directly for more information.